Cuatro Babys

-"Cuatro Babys" is a song by Colombian singer Maluma, featuring Puerto Rican recording artists Noriel, Bryant Myers, and Juhn.
-The song is taken from the album Trap Capos: Season 1 (2016).
+"Cuatro Babys" is a song by Colombian singer Maluma featuring Puerto Rican rappers Noriel, Bryant Myers, and Juhn.
+The song is taken from Noriel's album Trap Capos: Season 1 (2016).
 It was released as the album's first single on 7 October 2016 through Sony Music Latin.
 Maluma co-wrote the track with Bryant Myers, Noriel, Jorge J. Hernández, Jorge Fonseca, John Pérez and Sharon Ramírez.
 It was produced by Santana the Golden Boy.
 The song peaked at number 21 in Colombia and number 15 on the Billboard Hot Latin Songs chart.

 Controversy

 This song has received much controversy over its lyrics as they arguably appear to suggest direct violence towards women.
 A petition was posted on Change.org demanding for the removal of the song from digital platforms.
 Despite this controversy, the popularity of "Cuatro Babys" has only risen with the song having gone quadruple Platinum.
 Because of this, Latin trap has had a large, but primarily underground, following.